mindcruzer/outlook-round-robin/README.md

 as *read*.
 Take note of that last part.
 If you go into the mailbox and start clicking around new messages, effectively marking them as read, the script will not forward them.

-## Y tho?
-Well, I have a client that uses a third-party service which reports customer orders to them via email, but the problem is all the orders go to one mailbox, and volume is fairly high.
-Rather than paying someone to distribute the emails among a set of `n` employees, or worse, having one person process all those orders, they explained their predicament to me and I made them this script.

 ## Setup
 This uses the Microsoft Graph REST API to access the contents of a user's mailbox.
 For authentication, the original Azure Active Directory authentication endpoint is used, which means this only works with work and